 I enjoy psychology.
 I am a people watcher and enjoy reading the explanations behind behaviors.
 What gets me more then any other errors in writing is the portrayal of psychological issues.
 The media causes some of the misconceptions.
 I hope to present some basic information to provide a less sensational view on mental illnesses.

-Most replies I give on the Mental Health forum involve seeking professional medical advice/treatment.
-For those who want to treat it themselves, I provide an analogy.
+For those who still insist that depression isn't real or that they can treat it themselves, I have an analogy.
 If you broke your leg, would you attempt to treat the broken leg yourself, or seek immediate, professional medical treatment?
 The relationship between depression and a broken leg might not be immediately apparent.
 Both are incredibly painful.
 Both have physical causes.
-The depression, if not treated, can result in death (ie suicide.)
-That is why the professional medical advice/treatment is necessary.
+Both can have serious medical consequences, if not treated correctly.

 With the above in mind, I am going to list some psychological problems and some links to get a researcher started.
 For ADD/ADHD, I am going to toss in an alternative diagnosis.
 It is not medically sound, and falls under my view of snake oil, but it does make for a good story concept.